onaio/onadata/docs/management.rst

 - If the ``label`` column is missing, the command fails with an error.
 - Unknown property columns are silently ignored (not saved to entities).
+- If an Entity with the same uuid already exists, it will be updated instead of creating a new one.
 - Errors are reported with row numbers; when any row fails, the command exits with a non-zero status.